Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information

 Container data may be transformed by subselecting lengths, heights, standardized types and contents and by aggregating weights.
 Similarly, railcar data may be transformed by subselecting standardized types and by aggregating weight capacities and tares.
-Hence, in order to ensure that the LPP remains manageable, container lengths, heights, standardized types, and contents have been subselected to retain only the two most relevant lengths, 40 ft and 53 ft, a single height, a single standardized type and a single content.
-Similarly, railcar types have been subselected to retain the 10 most numerous ones.
-The latter comprise close to 90\% of the North American fleet.
+Hence, in order to ensure that the LPP remains manageable, container lengths, heights, standardized types, and contents have been subselected to retain only the 2 most relevant lengths, 40 ft and 53 ft, a single height, a single standardized type and a single content.
+Similarly, railcar types have been subselected to retain the 10 most numerous ones that amount to nearly 90\% of the North American fleet.
 This results in input-output vectors of size 12.

-Exact weight capacities and tares of railcars as well as exact gross weights of containers are unknown at the time of prediction.
+Exact weight capacities and tares of the railcars are unknown at the time of prediction.
 We account for this through aggregation.
 In relation to railcars, aggregation is straightforward because weight capacities and tares vary very little for each given standardized type.
-Hence, population estimates of median capacities and tares conditional on type may be viewed as reasonable representative values.
+Hence, population estimates of median capacities and tares conditional on type are reasonable representative values.